duluca/lemon-mart-server/README.md

 MONGO_URI=uri_to_mongodb
 ```

-- See more details about the MongoDB Docker container at [excellalabs/mongo](https://github.com/excellalabs/mongo-docker) which also contains instructions on how to set things up on AWS ECS.
+- See more details about the MongoDB Docker container at [excellalabs/mongo](https://github.com/excellalabs/mongo-docker), which also contains instructions on how to set things up on AWS ECS.

-  > In your server application use the application information to connect to the database.
+  > In your server application, use the application information to connect to the database.
   > Sample connection URI: `mongodb://app_user:app_password@localhost:27017/app_db_name?readPreference=primary`

-- Sample `.env` file. **Note:** In configuring the `MONGO_URI`, instead of localhost or an IP address, you must specify `database` which is the name of the container as defined in `docker-compose.yml` file.
+- Sample `.env` file. **Note:** In configuring the `MONGO_URI`, instead of localhost or an IP address, you must specify `database`, which is the container's name as defined in `docker-compose.yml` file.

 ```Bash
 MONGODB_ADMIN_PASS=admin